vodquang96/django-anymail/docs/inbound.rst

         (Anymail back-ports Python 3.5's :meth:`~email.message.Message.get_content_disposition`
         method to all supported versions.)

-    .. method:: get_content_text(charset='utf-8')
+    .. method:: get_content_text(charset=None, errors='replace')

-        Returns the content of the attachment decoded to a `str` in the given charset.
+        Returns the content of the attachment decoded to Unicode text.
         (This is generally only appropriate for text or message-type attachments.)

+        If provided, charset will override the attachment's declared charset.
+(This can be useful if you know the attachment's :mailheader:`Content-Type` has a missing or incorrect charset.)

+        The errors param is as in :meth:`~bytes.decode`.
+The default "replace" substitutes the Unicode "replacement character" for any illegal characters in the text.

+        .. versionchanged:: 2.1

+            Changed to use attachment's declared charset by default, and added errors option defaulting to replace.

     .. method:: get_content_bytes()